Dog running / Canicross

 Elastic pull line

-In all sled dog sports, an elastic pull line must always be used.
-The optimal (and competition rules compliant) canicross line length is stretched at least 1.5 m and at most 2.5 m measured from the dog’s rear to the competitor’s canicross belt lock/hook.
-According to official rules, there must be no metal parts (locks or rings etc.) on the runner’s end of the elastic line, as they may injure the dog if the pull line somehow detaches/is detached during pulling.
+In all sled dog sport disciplines, an elastic pull line must always be used.
+The optimal (and competition rules compliant) canicross line length is stretched at least 1.5 m and at most 2.5 m measured from the dog's rear to the competitor's canicross belt lock/hook.
+According to official rules, there must be no metal parts (lock or ring etc.) on the runner's end of the elastic line, as they may injure the dog if the pull line somehow detaches/is detached during pulling.
 This safety factor should also be considered during training. - Also remember to check the condition and elasticity of the pull line from time to time: even high-quality pull lines lose their elasticity over time and heavy use.

 -